rdg5/knowledge/devops/kubernetes.md

 ### Note to Self

 - Do a raw deployment, change image and ports.
-Apply, it runs it as a svc, then generate ervice description, change type to `LoadBalancer` -> apply -> get access on externalIP
+Apply, it runs it as a svc, then generate service description, change type to `LoadBalancer` -> apply -> get access on externalIP

 ## Links